Free, expert health insurance help.

 Agents and brokers sometimes provide free, year-round help with Marketplace and other insurance like Medicare.
 They are contracted by insurance companies to help you.
 They should not charge you.

-If you are not comfortable submitting your own application on HealthCare.gov, it’s safest to work with someone who is licensed and certified to submit Healthcare.gov applications:
+If you are not comfortable submitting your own application on HealthCare.gov, it’s safest to work with someone who is licensed and certified:

 A health insurance expert is a person trained and registered with the state of Wisconsin.
 This includes: